chrishaub/sql-alchemy-challenge/README.md

 * Chose a start date and end date for trip.

-* Used SQLAlchemy `create_engine` to connect to your sqlite database.
+* Used SQLAlchemy `create_engine` to connect to the sqlite database.

 * Used SQLAlchemy `automap_base()` to reflect the tables into classes and saved a reference to those classes called `Station` and `Measurement`.